Diamonds are Great Movie Characters

 And neither would its magic.

 The true name of the diamond necklace in the actual Titanic steamship was “Love of the Sea.”
 It was not a blue diamond, but a sapphire surrounded by diamonds that once belonged to King Louis XVI.
-In real life, the necklace was a token of love from a married man to his 19-year-old mistress.
+One of the most famous movie necklaces, in real life it was a token of love from a married man to his 19-year-old mistress.
 She survived; he did not.
 After the film’s raving success, Asprey & Garrard were commissioned to create an authentic replica of the necklace with a 171-carat heart-shaped Ceylon sapphire, surrounded by 103 natural diamonds.
 Céline Dion wore it to the 1998 Academy Awards where she performed the film’s theme song, “My Heart Will Go On.”
 This is how the stories of diamonds are very similar to fairy tales: they only like happy endings.